Search

 Camera Tracking

 Setting up a project with a tracked camera is basically the same process as setting it up with a virtual camera – with a few minor differences which will be described here.
-How to set up a project with a virtual camera is detailed in the How to install and work with the Unreal Engine based DE edition.
+How to set up a project with a virtual camera is detailed in the How to Install and Work with the Unreal Engine-Based DE edition.

 In Unreal Editor for Aximmetry